goscickiw/Analog-Video-Comb-Filter/README.md

 U3 uses the composite video signal and the burst gate signal to generate a subcarrier frequency synchronized to the colorburst of the composite video signal.
 This subcarrier signal is then passed to the FSC input of U2.

 The SAA4960/61 comb filter (U2) is fed with the composite video signal and the synchronized subcarrier signal.
-The jumpers SYS1 and SYS2 set the video standard, and the jumper LPF can be used to disable the input anti-alias low pass filter.
-This circuit outputs a filtered luminance and chrominance signals and a delayed composite video passthrough signal.
+The jumpers SYS1 and SYS2 set the video standard, and the jumper LPF can be used to disable the input low-pass filter.
+This circuit outputs filtered luminance and chrominance signals and a delayed composite video passthrough signal.
 Those signals are then fed to the output amplifiers built using bipolar transistors.

 Each output amplifier is built from two BC548 NPN transistors and a BC558 PNP transistor.
 The output signals from the SAA4960/61 are DC-biased by around 1V, so DC decoupling capacitors are not required to properly DC-bias the base of the transistors.
 This allows the signal black level to stay at the same voltage regardless of what is being displayed.